2023 Ukrainian counteroffensive: Result

 Around five months after the counteroffensive began, Ukrainian forces captured 370 km^{2} of territory, less than half of the amount Russia captured earlier in the year.
 They also conducted a number of successful attacks on the Russian-occupied Crimean Peninsula and against the Russian Black Sea fleet.
 The offensive reached culmination as Ukraine had no more assault-capable infantry and artillery shells supplied from the West.
 Ukraine did not reach the city of Tokmak, described as a "minimum goal" by Ukrainian general Oleksandr Tarnavskyi, and the probable initial objective of reaching the Sea of Azov to split the Russian forces in southern Ukraine remained unfulfilled.
 Ukrainian commander-in-chef Valerii Zaluzhnyi stated in early November 2023 that the war had arrived at a "stalemate".

 In an interview on 30 November, president Zelenskyy said the war was entering a new phase and he gave a mixed answer regarding the results of the offensive.
 As of early December 2023, multiple international media outlets described the Ukrainian counteroffensive as having failed to regain any significant amount of territory or meet significant strategic objectives.
 Among the causes for the failure researchers mention Ukraine's lack of advantage in firepower, not having necessary minefields breachers to overcome excessive Russia-prepared minefields, and inability to scale up force employment to exploit breaches in the Russian lines.
 Ukraine's effort was split in three axes, and this strategy was not adjusted after the initial breaching effort failed.

-In May of 2025, Russia finished recapturing all 14 villages captured by Ukraine in the 2023 counteroffensive: Andriivka, Blahodatne, Klishchiivka, Levadne, Lobkove, Makarivka, Neskuchne, Novodarivka, Piatykhatky, Rivnopil, Robotyne, Staromaiorske, Storozheve and Urozhaine.
+In May 2025, Russia finished recapturing all 14 villages captured by Ukraine in the 2023 counteroffensive: Andriivka, Blahodatne, Klishchiivka, Levadne, Lobkove, Makarivka, Neskuchne, Novodarivka, Piatykhatky, Rivnopil, Robotyne, Staromaiorske, Storozheve and Urozhaine.